khinsen/MMTK/Doc/mmtk.rst

 MMTK comes with several force fields, and permits the definition of additional force fields.
 Force fields are defined in module :class:`MMTK.ForceFields.ForceField`.
-The most import built-in force field is the `Amber 99 force field
+The most important built-in force field is the `Amber 99 force field
 <http://ambermd.org/#ff>`_, represented by the
 class
 :class:`MMTK.ForceFields.Amber.AmberForceField.Amber99ForceField`.
 It
-offers several strategies for electrostatic interactions, including Ewald summation, a fast multipole method :ref:`[Rankin2002] <Rankin2002>`, and cutoff with charge neutralization and optional screening :ref:`[Wolf1999] <Wolf1999>`..
+offers several strategies for electrostatic interactions, including Ewald summation and cutoff with charge neutralization and optional screening :ref:`[Wolf1999] <Wolf1999>`..

 In addition to the Amber 99 force field, there is the older Amber 94